Sunday, August 21, 2011

 accepted, but we strongly recommend that you have the story critiqued or workshopped and please send good, tight, clean

 prose.
 The editor has certain preferences--even, dare we say it, quirks (read: strong biases).
-Check out her
+Check out her blog to see

 comments on these and read updates on anthology submissions.